 Sindhudurg Fort is a 17th century fort that lies on an islet in Arabian Sea, and houses the only temple in the world dedicated to Shivaji Maharaj, who constructed this fort.
 Visit here to be mesmerized by the massive walls, the 3 km long rampart, and the lovely view of the sea.

-18. Fort Aguada in Sinquerim, Goa – The Dil Chahta Hai fort
+22. Fort Aguada, Goa – The Dil Chahta Hai Fort

 Aguada, which means water, gets its name from a freshwater spring within the fort, which was the source of water that was supplied to halting ships.
 Popularized by the Aamir Khan movie Dil Chahta Hai, Fort Aguada, today, is one of the most popular tourist places in Goa.
 The 17th century Portuguese Fort was built to ensure security from the Dutch and the Marathas.